jasonraimondi/jasonraimondi.com/content/posts/2019-03-14_automatically-adding-header-hashtag-deep-links-to-your-blog-for-easy-sharing-to-direct-content.md

 +++
-title = "A vanilla JS solution to adding header deep links to your blog for easy sharing to direct content." slug = "adding-header-hashtag-deep-links-to-your-blog-for-easy-sharing-to-direct-content" date = 2019-03-14 description = "Now every time I am about to launch Chrome, I see the \"Launch Firefox Instead of Chrome\" launcher." tags = [ "alfred" ]
+title = "A vanilla JS solution to adding header deep links to your blog for easy sharing to direct content" slug = "adding-vanilla-js-header-hashtag-deep-links-to-your-blog-for-easy-sharing-to-direct-content" date = 2019-03-14 description = "Now every time I am about to launch Chrome, I see the \"Launch Firefox Instead of Chrome\" launcher." tags = [ "alfred" ]